A Better Test of Choice Overload: Theory

-For most of this paper, we say that a data set exhibits choice overload if $p_{d}(X)>p^{RUM}_{d}(X)$.
+For most of this paper, we say that a data set exhibits choice overload according to the RUM bound if $p_{d}(X)>p^{RUM}_{d}(X)$.
 However, the definition of $p_d^{RUM}(\cdot)$ allows for choice overload to ``kick in" for smaller choice sets and we will consider that later.

+The Min and RUM bounds speak to different reasons why observations from a single small choice set might not effectively identify choice overload.
+The first is heterogeneity in the quality of available items, as illustrated in example \ref{item_het} .
+Consider a grand choice set that consists of a number of not very appealing jam flavors and one extremely appealing flavor (strawberry, say).
+Absent any choice overload, we would expect high levels of default choice in small sets that do not include the strawberry jam, and low levels of default choice in both small sets that included the strawberry jam, and the grand set.
+Thus, if a researcher randomly selected for analysis a small choice set without the strawberry jam, it would make it very hard to spot choice overload.
+Collecting data on all small choice sets and applying the Min bound would address this problem.

+The second issue is preference heterogeneity.
+Consider Example \ref{ex:min}: Here, all alternatives are equally likely to be attractive.
+Default choice probability is the same in all choice sets of the same size, and so a simple application of the Min bound will not increase power to detect choice overload.
+However, the RUM bound based on observations from choice sets of size two and three further constrains choice probabilities.
+(In a perfectly homogeneous population, the bounds coincide.)

-This definition gives potentially tighter bounds with which to identify choice overload.
-Indeed, Example \ref{ex:min} shows that one may have $p_d^{RUM}(X)<p_d^{min}(X)$.
-A disadvantage of this definition is that it requires data on $\mathcal{D}/X$ to be consistent with RUM.
+A feature of the RUM bound is that it requires choice from $\mathcal{D}/X$ to be consistent with RUM.
 There are two possible issues with this.
-First, it could be that the population choice distributions on on $\mathcal{D}/X$ are inconsistent with RUM; in that case, $p_D^{RUM}(X)$ is not well-defined.
-Second, it could be that rationalizable population distributions generate non-rationalizable finite sample frequencies; in that case, one could define a feasible version of $p_d^{RUM}(X)$, and we will do so in Section \ref{sec:analysis}.
+First, it could fail at the population level; in that case, $p_D^{RUM}(X)$ is not well-defined.
+Second, rationalizable population distributions will still, at least occasionally, generate non-rationalizable finite sample frequencies; in that case, one could define a feasible version of $p_d^{RUM}(X)$, and we will do so in Section \ref{sec:analysis}.

-It remains to clarify how we can test stochastic rationalizability of data.
-In its essence, this question has been resolved in \citet{McFadden1991}.
-Because we adapt their approach to an environment in which rationalizability is not characterized by standard revealed preference axioms (although they mention the possibility of this generalization) and to keep the treatment self-contained, we will briefly explain the answer.
-The basic insight is that probabilistic choice data can be rationalized if, and only if, it can be expressed as convex combination of data that would be produced by \textit{deterministic} utility maximizers.\footnote{As is often the case with seminal results, with ample hindsight the intuition informs a much easier than the original proof \citep{Stoye19}.}